willfaught/willfaught.github.io/content/blog/2015-04-29-random-apple-watch-thoughts.md

 Casey Liss on the Apple Watch:

 >The Apple Watch strikes me as the next great frontier.
 In much the same way putting a computer with a built-in GPS in our pocket opened whole new doors, I suspect the Apple Watch will eventually do the same.
 I see that this is the future.
-I don’t doubt it.
+I don't doubt it.
 >
 >But is it worth spending, at a minimum, $400 today?
 >
->I’m unconvinced.
+>I'm unconvinced.

 After trying a few on and using one a couple times, I find myself thinking the same thing.
 I can see the potential, but it's just not quite there yet.
 For a company that is known for successfully swooping into a new market at exactly the right time, this is an unexpected blunder.
 I think we all expected to be more blown away by the Watch, but everyone seems to be struggling to justify the price.